ru0ya/ru0ya/README.md

 - 🔭 I am a **Software Engineer** specialising in  **Backend Development**

-- 🌱 I look forward to collaborate, solve codes and build projects
+- 🌱 I look forward to collaborate, problem-solve and build projects

 - 📫 How to reach me **mwangiruoya@gmail.com**